 Doctor Who: The Movie

-its TV broadcast in the USA).
-However, whilst the story aired uncut in the United States on its initial premiere, the BBFC in the UK decreed that edits had to be made to the film in order for it to receive a 12 rating, with the Board stating that the
+after its TV broadcast in the USA).
+However, whilst the story aired uncut in the United States on its initial premiere, the BBFC in the UK decreed that edits had to be made to the film in order for it to receive a 12 rating, with the Board

 ...scenes of irrelevant violence which would have been unacceptable in Britain for any category lower than 15.